Concentration in Advocacy and Dispute Resolution

 • Semester in Residence**

-*When taken in conjunction with another three-credit clinic or other course aimed at preparing students for advocacy practice (subject to the student receiving approval from both the Director for the combination of the clinic and another clinic or course; both courses need not be taken in the same semester).
+*When taken during the same semester with another three-credit clinic or course aimed at preparing the student for advocacy practice, subject to the student receiving approval from the Director.

 **Subject to the student receiving approval from the Director.